 I know one thing.
 In today’s world, most people do NOT save enough money for retirement.
 Most people are loaded with personal debt, have minimal retirement savings and are just one or two paydays away from being financially destitute.
 It’s a sad reality.

-Smart people save money for retirement, because they want to their money to give them CASH FLOW during their retirement years.
-Basically, you save a lot of money during your working years and live off the interest when you retire.
+Smart people INVEST for the future, so they own assets that produce ongoing income before and during retirement.
+Basically, you save/invest a lot of money during your working years and live off the interest when you retire.
 That is the plan, although most people never achieve this.

 Here are a few examples of how much money you might need to save to create a solid cash flow during your retirement years.